J4g0n/stampleTestPrototype/README.md

 ## On phantomJS (there are bugs but it can be fixed i just need to figure it out):
 TODO: currently it is a little bit problematic we have to solve this bug https://github.com/ariya/phantomjs/issues/11637

-## /!\ Advices:
-When testing locally, you should KEEP YOUR MOUSE CURSOR OUTSIDE the browser window, else browser will detect it and behavior can change with no error message